Want to Eat Better and Live Longer? Learn to Cook

 By planning out meals you have a roadmap to not only the grocery store, but also to the week ahead.
 Try making Sundays a meal planning day so you can get organized.
 Involve kids so they have an active role in choosing the vegetables or helping to plan their lunches.

+Part of planning is also cooking in bulk.
 Double or triple recipes you know you like so that you can make them once and enjoy them throughout the week.
-You can also do this for staples like brown rice, beans, and dressings so that you can create fast meals in a pinch.
+You can also do this for staples like brown rice, beans, soups, pasta sauces, and dressings so that you can create fast meals in a pinch.

 2. Eat together

 As a rule, people in the blue zones regions don’t eat alone, standing up , or with the other hand on the steering wheel.
 Ikarians, in particular, are known to eat slowly while holding conversations with family, a ritual good for building not only stronger family ties but also healthier bodies.
 Elevating the act of eating to a social event may help you enjoy and digest your food better by making your meals a time of sharing and being together with friends and family.